Child Development Major

 Students can enter teaching credential programs (single/ multiple subject, elementary or secondary) upon graduation.
 See below for more information about credential programs.

-Descriptions of career opportunities of the major and ways to meet credential and certification requirements are available from the Undergraduate Advisor, Pamela Gardner ([email protected]).
+Descriptions of career opportunities of the major and ways to meet credential and certification requirements are available from the Undergraduate Advisor, Alison Sternal ([email protected]).

 Q: How do I know if I should select the Child Development Specialization or the Family Development Specialization?